Types of Financial Aid

 The CSS PROFILE is required if you wish to be considered for Bucknell need-based financial aid, but you only need to file it once, the first time you apply for need-based aid.
 The form can be found at student.collegeboard.org/profile, and Bucknell’s CSS code is 2050.
 Our deadlines are November 15 for Early Decision 1, January 15 for Early Decision 2, and January 15 for Regular Decision.
 If your biological parents are divorced or separated, your non-custodial parent must also complete and submit the Bucknell University Non-Custodial Parent Form (available on our website) by the same deadlines.

-Accepted and enrolling incoming first-year students must also submit tax, verification and any other requested documents by May 5.
-Current/returning students must submit these by April 15.
+Accepted and enrolling incoming first-year students must also submit tax, verification, and any other requested documents by May 5.
+Current/returning students must submit these by March 15.

 Transfer student applicants must file the same documents as first-year students, but the CSS deadline is November 1 for spring enrollment and March 15 for fall enrollment.